 The producers are looking for two separate things: Topical sketches and Topical one-liners.

 Below you start writing anything, you should listen to at least one episode to get an idea of the tone of the show and the sort of material that works for the format.
-If Newsjack is currently on air (it tends to be on twice a year - early Spring and early Autumn) you can hear episodes via the BBC Radio Player or as podcasts.
+If Newsjack is currently on air (it tends to be on twice a year - early Spring and early Autumn) you can hear episodes via BBC Sounds or as podcasts.
 If the show isn't on air, you can sometimes find old episodes on YouTube etc.

-You should also read and listen to the insight we have collated below before jumping in - hundreds of people submit to the show each week, but there's only room for a few sketches, so to maximise your chances you need to make sure you're writing things to match what the producers are looking for.
+You should also read and listen to the insight we have collated below before jumping in too - hundreds of people submit to the show each week, but there's only room for a few sketches, so to maximise your chances you need to make sure you're writing things to match what the producers are looking for.

 You can submit a maximum of two sketches each week, and six one-liners.